The Bigger Boat’s Top Logos.

-This included the artists and writers that had nominated their favourite logos, and their reasons behind their choices.
-As I read though this, I thought it might be fun ask everyone in the office what their favourite logo is, and their reason for it.
+This included the artists and writers that had nominated their favourite logos and their reasons behind their choices.
+As I read through this, I thought it might be fun ask everyone in the office what their favourite logo is, and their reason for it.

 Favourite Logo: Victoria & Albert Museum by Alan Fletcher